idleberg/node-makensis-cli/README.md

 ```
 ____

-Okay, we have to create a demo script we can use in the following steps.
-Take special note of the `!warning`!
+In the following steps we're going to need a demo script, so let's create one.
+Take special note of the `!warning` inside the section.

 ```sh
 $ printf "OutFile demo.exe\n\nSection\n!warning\nSectionEnd" > demo.nsi
 ```
 ____

-Compile our new script
+Compile the script

 ```sh
 $ makensis-cli compile demo.nsi